 Stockholm, the capital of Sweden is the largest city in Scandinavia and was founded in 1252.
 Sweden is famous for many things, mainly Abba, Nobel prize, dynamite, GPS, Skype, Stockholm syndrome, and IKEA but is feng shui rooted in Sweden too?
 Let’s explore.

-I love Oslo which I have visited many times, teaching feng shui over the years.
+I love Oslo, which I have visited many times, teaching feng shui over the years.
 Let me tell you why Oslo has good feng shui.

 Feng shui consultant in Paris

 Paris is home to artists, poets, philosophers and romantics – not to mention great architecture with good feng shui, cuisine and museums.
 50 million tourists come to Paris every year, making it the third most visit city in the world.
 I come to Paris as a feng shui consultant in search of the European or French form of feng shui.
-Paris is a birthplace of bikini, stethoscope and a pencil sharpener among other things – feng shui things.
+Paris is the birthplace of a bikini, stethoscope and pencil sharpener, among other things – feng shui things.
 Arboreal Paris is famous for its 484 000 trees which boost the biophilia effect of this picturesque capital of France.
-With great feng shui layout and the Seine river boosting the water element of Paris, it’s no wonder that Paris is one of the topmost visited cities in the world.
+With the great feng shui layout and the Seine River boosting the water element of Paris, it’s no wonder that Paris is one of the topmost visited cities in the world.
 Let’s look at Paris from a feng shui perspective to gain a deeper understanding and appreciation of this amazing city – the city of more than romance.

 Cracow is the second biggest city in Poland and has been ranked as the best European city for a mini-break for the third year in a row.
 And came top in 40 destinations (Seville came second at 90%) according to Which magazine for food, accommodation and tourist attraction (93% scoring).
 With Cracow’s traditional markets, salt mines, the biggest town market in Europe, it’s no wonder that it has become a popular tourist attraction.
 But how about feng shui of Cracow?
 Is it as good?